-For sovereign issuers, E/S characteristics promoted include: (i) ability to protect, harness and supplement their natural resources, climate change and to manage environmental vulnerabilities and externalities; (ii) ability to deliver access to basic services and meet basic needs, inequality and human rights; and (iii) peace and governance practices.
+For sovereign issuers, E/S characteristics promoted include: (i) ability to protect, harness and supplement their natural resources, climate change and to manage environmental vulnerabilities and externalities; (ii) ability to deliver access to basic services and meet basic needs, inequality and human rights; and (iii) peace and security, rule of law, ease of doing business and corruption.
+Additional considerations include how well governments adhere to international norms and principles and the significance of involvement in ESG controversies.